 As mentioned above, recycling solar does cost money.
 The price depends on the type of solar panels are involved and how many.
 Most of these recycling programs are between the recycler and the solar panels manufacturer.
 If your solar panels manufacturer doesn’t recycle, you can call the recycling company directly.
 As time goes on and more solar panels are recycled, the price will decrease.

 There’s an argument to be made about which generation is more likely to know how to be environmentally friendly.
 While Nielsen reports that sustainability is driving the millennial generation, Trulia found that older generations may know how to go green more effectively.

 While more millennial citizens (24 percent) strongly agree to being an environmentally conscious person versus 19 percent of baby boomers, only 34 percent of millennials take action other than recycling, compared to 44 percent of baby boomers.

 Some of those eco-friendly activities from an older generation include a wide range of green activities such as buying energy-efficient appliances and energy-efficient home upgrades.

 While economics may be a determining factor in just how active a person can be in going green, there are plenty of economic ways to participate more.
 Here are some suggestions.

-Lights: Whether moving into a new apartment or home or already living there, take a look at the ceiling and lamp lights currently running.
+Whether moving into a new apartment or home, or already living there, take a look at the ceiling and lamp lights currently running.
 If you’re unfamiliar with eco-friendly living, light bulbs are a significant way to start the process.

 Popular light bulbs such as the Philips LEDs use 90 percent less energy than traditional incandescent lights.
 While they may initially cost a bit more, LED light bulbs can last up to 22 years, which is about the lifetime of 25 incandescent light bulbs.